Study In USA

 3. Community colleges

 USA is home to some of the most world-renowned universities.
 Below is the list of the top universities as per QS Top University Rankings.

 Popular Cost-Effective Universities in USA

 Although popular, the USA is one of the most expensive countries to study.
 The good news is that students can still dream of studying in the country at affordable prices!
 How?
 The answer is by seeking admission to public universities for higher studies like MS. These universities are state-funded and follow two tuition fee rates – one for state residents and one for international students.
 These universities may charge anything between $10,000 and $22,000 annually to international students for two semesters.
-However, private universities are expensive and charge equal to USA citizens and international students.
 Some private universities may have average annual tuition fees as high as $50,000, whereas some also charge average yearly tuition fees between $20,000 and $25,000.
 It is always best to check the university website to know the exact tuition fees before applying to them.
 The following list comprises some public and private universities that assure cost-effective education in the USA.